l1siki-dev/okinawa_gametheory/README.md

 To stand against them, you hate Okinawa.

-They have total authority about **"What Okinawa is"** Even the governor dares to challenge them.
+They have total authority about **"What Okinawa is"** Even the governor doesn't dares to challenge them.

 The governor who tried to solve the problem was branded as a "traitor" by them.
 And he lost his political life.
 "Okinawa Vision" was the governor's initiative to gain economic independence for Okinawa.
 Theoretically, this could solve the Okinawa problem.